SylCard/yolo-pose-model/README.md

 # YOLO Pose Training Project

-This project implements YOLO pose model training with automatic checkpointing every 10 epochs on the COCO dataset.
+This project implements YOLO pose model training with automatic checkpointing every 10 epochs on the COCO dataset, and includes prediction capabilities for video files.

 ## Requirements